 KUB produced this guide and four videos to provide a comprehensive overview of our Vegetation Management Program, pruning guidelines, methods and practices, and how you, the customer, can be a part of the process.
-[To view the videos, see the Hot Topics Index on www.kub.org.]
+Visit www.kub.org and search tree pruning.